mraflya1204/CertainGachaPS/README.md

 ```
 - open install.bat (one time only)
 - open run.bat
 - the first time run will be pretty long.
-If you see Server listening on port 23301, it means it work.
+If you see Server listening on port 23301, it means that it works as intended.
 ```

 ## How to configure team, relic, etc